 Members can respond with as many answers as they wish.
 They are also invited to score the answers that came in.
 The tool is designed so that every answer given is shown an equal number of times to the group as a whole, which means that the first answers don’t automatically become the ones that everyone votes to the top.
 This ensures democratic participation even when the group size hits the tens of thousands.

 This ThoughtExchange had 1029 total participants.
 It was sent to roughly 2000 members and posted on some non-member Facebook groups as well.
 That group of 1029 posted a total of 370 answers to the question above.
 They ranked those answers a total of 7843 times, which refined them into a list of most popular to least popular answers.
-The visualisations below show how the members interacted throughout the course of the 2-week survey:
+The visualizations below show how the members interacted throughout the course of the 2-week survey:

 Below are the #1 and #3 most popular answers.
 Both point to unregulated working time as being a core issue for members in this sector.

 As might be expected, some issues are more polarising than others.
 The backend of the tool provides a glimpse into which issues were most divisive.
-In this outing, a small group (3 members) felt very strongly that paid overtime was not a priority issue (1.3 stars out of 5), despite a larger group (22 members) feeling that it was almost as important as the ratings permit (4.9 stars out of 5).
+In this outing, a small group (3 members) felt very strongly that paid overtime was not a priority issue (1.3 stars out of 5), despite a larger group (22 members) feeling that it was almost as important as the rating permit (4.9 stars out of 5).

-One interesting finding from this survey was that the less vocal members of the union had different priorities that the more vocal members.
+One interesting finding from this survey was that the less vocal members of the union had different priorities than the more vocal members.
 In the past, the union had tended to receive lists of priority issues from active members only.

 On the issue of participation, they added that the existing strength of the network made a difference in turnout.
 ‘I don’t think we would’ve got that without having a degree of convening power already (already-active Facebook groups etc).
 If we’d promoted it just by sending out an email, my guess is that we have had a fraction of the response.’